Service and Assistance Animals - University Expectations

 Instances When a Service Animal May Not Be Permitted

 A Service animal may not be permitted in a certain area if the University determines that permitting the Service animal poses a health or safety concern, the Service animal is not housebroken or cannot be effectively controlled by the handler.
-The accompaniment of an individual with a disability by a Service animal in locations with health and safety restrictions, or when the animal is suspected of being uncontrolled or not housebroken, will be reviewed on a case-by-case basis by Student Accessibility Services (SAS) in consultation with DSU Police as it relates to overall campus safety.
-Student Accessibility Services will make the final determination.
+The accompaniment of an individual with a disability by a Service animal in locations with health and safety restrictions, or when the animal is suspected of being uncontrolled or not housebroken, will be reviewed on a case-by-case basis by the Center for Disability Resources (CDR) in consultation with DSU Police as it relates to overall campus safety.
+CDR will make the final determination.

-If the University determines that a Service animal must be excluded, the individual with a disability will be provided the opportunity to participate in the service, program or activity without having the Service animal on the premises and to request alternative, reasonable accommodations through Student Accessibility Services.
+If the University determines that a Service animal must be excluded, the individual with a disability will be provided the opportunity to participate in the service, program or activity without having the Service animal on the premises and to request alternative, reasonable accommodations through the Center for Disability Resources.

 Instances When an Assistance Animal May Not Be Permitted

 Assistance Animals may not be permitted in the student’s Residence Hall if the University determines that the Assistance animal is not housebroken or cannot be effectively controlled by the handler.
-In the event that an Assistance animal is suspected of being uncontrolled or not housebroken, Student Accessibility Services (SAS) will review this on a case-by-case basis in consultation with the Office of Housing and Residential Education and Delaware State University Police as it relates to overall campus safety.
-Student Accessibility Services (SAS) will make the final determination.
+In the event that an Assistance animal is suspected of being uncontrolled or not housebroken, Center for Disability Resources (CDR) will review this on a case-by-case basis in consultation with the Office of Housing and Residential Education and Delaware State University Police as it relates to overall campus safety.
+The CDR will make the final determination.

 If the University determines that an Assistance animal must be excluded from the Residence Hall, the individual with a disability will be provided the opportunity to participate in on-campus housing without having the Assistance Animal on the premises and to request alternative, reasonable accommodations through the Student Accessibility Services.